reducktion/socrates/CONTRIBUTING.md

 }
 ```

 Great!
-We can now check the other conditions:
+We can now check the other conditions and implement the rest of the `validate()` method:

 ```php
 public function validate(string $id): bool